Kay's Secondhand Books & Music Australia

 concept of Pareto efficiency and the field of microeconomics.
 Black and white

 frontispiece of Pareto.
 (Chapman and Hall.
 London.
 First edition.
-1936) Used hardcover
+1936) Used second hand hardcover

 book.
 No dust jacket.
 219 pages.
 Good black cloth covers with good gilt lettering on